-Stay warm on the coldest winter days with a replacement heater core from your local Natrad store.
+You can stay warm on the coldest winter days with a replacement heater core from one of your local Natrad stores.

 Ask the experts

 Is your vehicle’s air conditioner under-performing?
-Common symptoms of faulty air conditioning systems include:
+Common symptoms of faulty car air conditioning systems include:

 - A lack of cool air